DavidSM64/dkr_model_tool/README.md

 ### Packages

 * Pillow - For loading images
+* glfw - For creating a hidden opengl window; needed to generate the bitfields for segments.
 * PyOpenGL - For the preview window
 * PyQt5 - For the preview window
 * numpy - For the preview window

-`pip install Pillow PyOpenGL PyQt5 numpy`
+`pip install Pillow PyOpenGL PyQt5 numpy glfw`

 ## Converting